The thing about growing older is that you never stop learning.

 2. Go easy on yourself

-As well as self-care, show yourself some compassion.
+As well as caring for yourself, learn to show yourself some compassion.

 If you are struggling, if you’re finding this crazy thing called life hard, that’s okay.
 The fact is, we all do.
 What’s important is to go easy on yourself, to not beat yourself up, to allow yourself to be sad, to get angry, to be upset and to cry.
 Even scream if you like.
 Just remember to breathe!

-Of course if you find yourself dwelling for some reason, or perhaps for no reason at all, talk to someone.
+As a side note, it’s important not to live there.
+If you find yourself dwelling in the depths of sadness and depression for some reason, or for no reason at all, reach out and talk to someone.
 Ask for help.
-Reach out.
-You are never alone, and in a world which is more connected than ever, it’s so much easier to reach out and connect to someone else who knows what you are going for, even if anonymously.
+Remember you are never alone, and in a world which is more connected than ever, it’s so much easier to reach out and connect to someone else who knows what you are going for, even if anonymously.

 3. Tell people you love them, often

 Tell people they mean the world to you.
 Tell them you LOVE them.
 Even if it’s a quick text, email, message or phone call, tell the people you love that you actually love them because you just never know what might happen.
 This I learnt after nearly losing D from an accidental fall at home and near death scare.
 It could have been worse… I am so glad it wasn’t and do my best to tell him I love him all the time.
 I didn’t do that before, and I’m glad I get the opportunity to do so.

 In the fine words of Elbert Hubbard: